Tayx94/graphy/README.md

   - Prewarm framerates: X seconds where min/max fps are not registered to avoid loading spikes registering.
   - Scale Canvas (GetComponent<Canvas>().scaleFactor *= multiplier;) -> If it changes, set again.
   - Make UI layout adapt on the fly to compact it when not showing graphs.
+  - Show the UnityStats (batches, draw calls, etc.) data in the Editor.

 **Other features (DEFINITELY MAYBE):**